 Tag Based Security Policy¶

-Aviatrix gateway security policies is implemented at each gateway, key features are:
+Aviatrix gateway security policies are implemented at each gateway, key features are:

 - It is a L4 stateful firewall that filters on CIDR, protocol and port.